Readiness check first

 Team effort / risk

-Paid assessment + first governed change
+Front Door install + first change

 Purpose